ceres-solver/ceres-solver/docs/source/features.rst

   templating, hand written linear algebra routines and OpenMP or modern C++ threads based multithreading of the Jacobian evaluation and the linear solvers.

+* **GPU Acceleration** If your system supports `CUDA`_ then Ceres Solver can use the Nvidia GPU on your system to speed up the solver.

 * **Solution Quality** Ceres is the `best performing`_ solver on the NIST problem set used by Mondragon and Borchers for benchmarking